pajouheshgar/Pajouheshgar.github.io/Posts/Image_Similarity_Measure/Image_Similarity_Measure.md

 To find similar image a trivial idea is to compute
 L2 distance between images and if the distance is lower than some threshold mark them as duplicates.
-This trivial method will cause pool results because by changing point of view, objects position, and image contrast the L2 distance will change significantly.
+This trivial method will cause pool results because by changing point of view, object position, and image contrast the L2 distance will change significantly.
-Below figures shows the closest image w.r.t Euclidean distance between two image.
+Below figures show the closest image w.r.t Euclidean distance between two images.

 An Item | Closest Item
 ------------ | -------------